 We never exaggerate.
 Ever.
 When a mission fails, we won’t tell donors that it succeeded.
-If we rescue two girls in a raid, we won’t report that we saved 11.
+If we rescue two girls in a raid, we won’t report that we saved eleven.
 We refuse to communicate sensationally to raise funding.
-We only report on missions on our website and “claim” a rescue when The Exodus Road had a direct hand in the success of it– whether through staffing, funding, equipment provision, or direct support.
-Our goal is to give accurate, honest reporting and to paint clear pictures for donors and supporters of both our efforts and the realities of intervention work– oftentimes which do not include “Hollywood” endings.
+We only report on missions and “claim” a rescue when The Exodus Road had a direct hand in the success of it– whether through staffing, funding, equipment provision, or direct support.
+Our goal is to give accurate, honest reporting, painting clear pictures for donors and supporters of both our efforts and the realities of intervention work– realities that oftentimes do not include “Hollywood” endings.

 We are also very transparent about our statistics and terminology.
 Please check out this page for details on the term “rescue” and descriptions of how we measure our progress.

 We abide by the basic guidelines of UNICEF for reporting on minors.
 We never reveal real names or faces of any underage victim or child online or in print, unless express permission is given by a parent or guardian.
 We maintain the dignity and rights of the child or victim at all times, to the best of our ability.
 While we do report stories from the field, we do not overdramatize details of a cause or mission.

 We seek to maintain a victim-centered approach, both in the case itself and in the reporting of it.
 While we do conduct interviews with adult victims, we expressly ask permission and often pay women for rights to the interview itself.
 Again, we will not publish faces of any trafficking victim or potential victim, whether they are minors or adults.
 Our goal is to communicate the stories of victims in an effort to paint realistic pictures of slavery, but this goal is trumped by the protection and respect for the individuals involved.

 The safety of our teams and the success of current missions is paramount.
 Because of this, it is important for readers and supporters to know that our communications, while all true, may be altered in the following ways: